Alpine, New Jersey: Media

 Alpine is home to the tower and laboratory built by Edwin Howard Armstrong after RCA evicted him from the Empire State Building.
 Armstrong's experimental FM station, W2XMN, used various frequencies to broadcast from the tower, first on 42.8 MHz; later on 44.1 MHz; and finally on 93.1 MHz in the modern FM band.
 The laboratory building and the tower still stand; the 400-foot (122-m) tower is home to many two-way radio users, one modern FM station (Fairleigh Dickinson University's WFDU), and backup transmitters for several of New York's television stations.
-The tower served as a primary tower for the stations after the September 11, 2001 terrorist attacks destroyed the World Trade Center.
+The tower served as a primary tower for the stations after the September 11 terrorist attacks destroyed the World Trade Center.

 There was some local opposition to this scheme, but the move was temporary, as the stations affected moved their primary broadcast facilities to the Empire State Building.
 The original lab building is home to a static display of historic communications equipment and offices; the USA Network cable channel operated from this building in the late 1970s.

 Points of interest

 Rio Vista is an upscale neighborhood in the southern section of Alpine.
-Rio Vista is home to Devil's Tower, a stone clock tower that is claimed to be haunted.
+Rio Vista is home to Devil's Tower, a stone water tower that is claimed to be haunted.
 It was originally designed by Charles Rollinson Lamb for sugar baron Manuel Rionda (1854–1943) in order to allow his wife to see New York from the New Jersey side of the Hudson River.
 The legend has it that when his wife saw him with another woman, she committed suicide by jumping off the tower.

 After becoming upset over his wife's death, Rionda stopped all work on the tower.
 In reality Harriet Rionda died of natural causes in 1922 and was interred nearby for approximately 20 years.
 Her coffin was moved to Brookside Cemetery, Englewood.
 The estate was later sub-divided into 197 housing sites consisting of miles of roadway, infrastructure, and related facilities in the mid-1980s.

 The New Jersey Section of the Palisades Interstate Park runs the length of Alpine along the top of the New Jersey Palisades and along the Hudson River.
 The Alpine Boat Basin serves as both a public picnic area and small marina for private boats.
 The area is a scenic riverfront picnic area and boat basin, plus beach for car-top boat launches (canoe and kayak), with fishing, access to hiking trails and Henry Hudson Drive, restrooms, water, vending machines, and public phones.
-Alpine Pavilion, an open-air stone picnic pavilion built in 1934 by the Civil Works Administration and available for rental is located here, as well as the historic Blackledge-Kearney House, said to be the site where Lord Cornwallis and his troops landed on November 20, 1776, in their pursuit of the Continental Army following the rout of George Washington's forces in the Battle of New York.
+Alpine Pavilion, an open-air stone picnic pavilion built in 1934 by the Civil Works Administration and available for rental is located here, as well as the historic Blackledge-Kearney House, a family homestead built in the 1760's, which is also said to be the site where Lord Cornwallis and his troops landed on November 20, 1776, in their pursuit of the Continental Army following the rout of George Washington's forces in the Battle of New York.